Is the USB Module compatible with all the sensors (Load Cells, Torque Sensors, Pressure Sensors)?

 What bridge configurations can the USB device be used with?

 Does this module include bridge completion components?
-Our current off the shelf product is designed for use with a full Wheatstone bridge configuration, but it’s not too involved to support other requirements.
+Our current off the shelf product is designed for use with a full Wheatstone bridge configuration and functions as a wheatstone bridge amplifier, but it’s not too involved to support other requirements.